-Procurement professionals should read this report to understand better the current landscape, strengths and weaknesses of business transformation providers in Europe.
+Procurement professionals should read this report to understand better the current landscape, strengths and weaknesses of business transformation providers in the U.S.

 Digital professionals should read this report to understand better the strategic and transformative capabilities of business consulting and service providers.